 UP Diliman, Philippines

-UP Diliman, April 2011.
-This was the first ever blogging enrichment even DeiVille have attended.
-A free 2-day programme open to all newbies and professionals who wanted to learn the basics of blogging.
-Thanks to Teacher Ia Adam-Lim & Teacher Jo Bonsol that they firmly insist to attend iBlog7 Philippine Blogging Summit after all we are new to the blogging industry, and in most cases feeding y0ur mind with something useful in the future.
+UP Diliman, April 2011. iBlog is one the first blogging enrichment DeiVille have attended.
+It’s a free 2-day programme open to all newbies and professionals who want to learn the basics of blogging.
+Thanks to Teacher Ia Adam-Lim & Teacher Jo Bonsol that they firmly insist on attending iBlog7 Philippine Blogging Summit after all we are new to the blogging industry, and in most cases feeding y0ur mind with something useful in the future.

-The first day was meant to focus on the business side of blogging, on how to incorporate basic to advanced methods of applying entrepreneurship onto a site.
+The first day focuses on the business side of blogging — on how to incorporate basic to advanced methods of applying entrepreneurship into your website.

 Some interesting topic were: